 Corticosteroids can be successful in idiopathic cases; however, if pyloric obstruction develops, surgery may be required.

 Radiation and ingestion of corrosives (especially acidic compounds) can cause gastritis.
-Exposure to > 6 Gy of whole-body radiation (see Acute radiation syndromes) causes marked deep gastritis, usually involving the antrum more than the corpus.
+Exposure to > 6 gray of whole-body radiation (see Acute radiation syndromes Acute radiation syndromes (ARS) Ionizing radiation injures tissues variably, depending on factors such as radiation dose, rate of exposure, type of radiation, and part of the body exposed.
+Symptoms may be local (eg, burns)... read more ) causes marked deep gastritis, usually involving the antrum more than the corpus.
 Pyloric stenosis and perforation are possible complications of radiation-induced gastritis.

-Except for Helicobacter pylori infection, bacterial invasion of the stomach is rare and mainly occurs after ischemia, ingestion of corrosives, or exposure to radiation.
+Except for H. pylori infection Helicobacter pylori Infection Helicobacter pylori is a common gastric pathogen that causes gastritis, peptic ulcer disease, gastric adenocarcinoma, and low-grade gastric lymphoma.
+Infection may be asymptomatic or... read more , bacterial invasion of the stomach is rare and mainly occurs after ischemia, ingestion of corrosives, or exposure to radiation.
 On x-ray, gas outlines the mucosa.
 The condition can manifest as an acute surgical abdomen and has a very high mortality rate.
 Surgery is often necessary.